marcboudreau/image-audit-tool/README.md

 ### Volume Mounts

-The tool also requires access to various directories on the host system.
-In order to provide access to those directories, they must be mounted as volumes into the Docker container.
+When using the tool with some cloud providers, additional files from the host system are needed.
+In order to provide access to those files, their parent directory must be mounted as a volume into the Docker container.

-Regardless of target cloud provider, an exceptions file must be mounted to the path `/verify/exceptions/exceptions.json` inside the Docker container.

-Some cloud providers may require additional volumes to provide credentials needed to launch and destroy the virtual instance.
 Refer to the cloud provider specific README page for details.

 ### Docker Command

 As previously mentioned, this tool must be run in a Docker container.
 That can be done with the following command:

 ```
-$ docker run -it --rm -v $HOME/.config/gcloud:/root/.config/gcloud:ro -v $HOME/image/exceptions.json:/verify/exceptions/exceptions.json:ro -e CLOUD_LOCATION=us-central1-a -e TF_VAR_gcp_project=my-gcp-project marcboudreau/image-audit-tool:0.1.0 gcp my-image
+$ docker run -it --rm -v $HOME/.config/gcloud:/root/.config/gcloud:ro -e CLOUD_LOCATION=us-central1-a -e TF_VAR_gcp_project=my-gcp-project marcboudreau/image-audit-tool:0.1.0 gcp my-image 1.1.1,2.2.2
 ```

 Disecting the above command, we find...